algorhythmicdev/AlgoWeb/UI_UX_IMPROVEMENT_PLAN.md

 ## 1. Glass cards with subtle grain and halo accents

 _Update 2025-02-15:_ Community, Consulting, and Contact surfaces now ship with `glass-card`/Magnetic shells, palette-aware borders, and CTA chips aligned to the NodeVoyage colour rules.
+_Update 2025-10-12:_ Reworked the shared glass-card shell to draw from the new tokenised surfaces and refreshed the Founders spotlight to drop legacy hero variables, keeping sections transparent while cards stay softly translucent.
+_Update 2025-10-14:_ Hardened the partner halo/grid cards and product spotlight variants with shared translation guards so the glass tokens render with the correct aura while keeping the build clean.

 The repo already defines a `.glass-card` class that gives panels a frosted, blurred effect and adds an ultra‑low‑contrast grain layer.
 Extend it to support a **halo glow** behind specific cards.